plusserver/docs/content/en/cloudhub/step-by-step-guide/order-wizards/database/database.md

 ## Introduction

-Welcome to the database order form.
+Welcome to the database order wizard.
 Here you will find a description of the available configuration options and how to order a new database.

 Below, we will guide you step by step through the ordering process and explain the individual selection options and input fields.